nopnop2002/luckfox-pico-mini-ethernet/README.md

 CircuitPython has specific libraries, such as adafruit_neopixel, adafruit_bmp280, and adafruit_dotstar, which are all aimed at specific hardware.
 These are very powerful libraries that allow you to use your hardware with minimal code.

-The python that runs on Linux is Cpython, so some of these drivers and libraries will work correctly with Cpython, but some will not work with Cpython.
+The python that runs on Linux is CPython, so some of these drivers and libraries will work correctly with CPython, but some will not work with CPython.
-Some helper libraries cannot even be installed in a Cpython environment.
+Some helper libraries cannot even be installed in a CPython environment.
 Details of the python implementation are [here](https://picockpit.com/raspberry-pi/whats-the-difference-between-micropython-circuitpython-cpython-anyway/).

-Some drivers work in the Cpython environment.
+Some drivers and helper libraries work in the CPython environment.
 ![Image](https://github.com/user-attachments/assets/a4977714-540c-42fe-8982-65bbaef524f2)
 ![Image](https://github.com/user-attachments/assets/7103e491-c949-4b9b-8bf4-5d41f15945a5)